chrisdiggle1/diggles-dog-spa/README.md

 ## Agile Development

 The development of this project was managed through GitHub issues and projects and the work was done in sprints.
+Story points were used a way to judge how long a user story may take to complete.
+Story points are recorded using labels attached to the user story.

+In order to judge story points the following user story was used as the base guide and given a value of 2 story points as this is a short task and something I am familiar with.
+I set myself 40 story points for each week:

+`USER STORY 1C: Site Pagination` accesing all the different pages the site has to offer and navigate through the functionality of the site.

 ### Sprints